 Judai calls Jun ‘Manjoume’ while Jun corrects him and says ‘Manjoume-SAN’.
 This can’t be mirrored in the dub, really, so Chazz just says ‘Bring it!’

-I guess the whole thing of calling Winged Kuriboh ‘partner/aibou’ like Yami and Yugi used to do is never going to be included like it really never was in Yu-Gi-Oh either.
+I guess the whole thing of calling Winged Kuriboh ‘partner/aibou’ like Yami and Yugi used to do to each other is never going to be included like it really never was in dub Yu-Gi-Oh either.

 A zoom in on Daichi as he’s talking and a far away shot of the duel is removed.